 “I was a little queasy and speechless,” Scott said of seeing his name posted on the WHL draft board.
 “I didn’t think I’d go that early but after talking to Prince Albert last week, it made me a little suspicious that maybe it was a possibility.”

-With the Sabres, Scott posted a 3.12 goals-against-average, a .916 save-percentage and was rated as the South Division’s top backstop.
+With the Sabres this season, Scott posted a 3.12 goals-against-average, a .916 save-percentage and was rated as the South Division’s top backstop.

 As size in goaltenders becomes increasingly important, Derkatch said the 6’2”, 157 pound keeper’s physique is one of the things that jumped out at him.